wp-plugins/listly/readme.txt

 List posts work, we just believe a social list platform beats personal lists (i.e. lists as text in blog posts).
 You wouldn't self-host a video today.
 We believe this applies to collaborative lists.

-Media platforms that are social, like YouTube, Slideshare & Instagram prove content outperforms if it's findable, shareable & embeddabe.
+Media platforms that are social, like Listly, YouTube, Slideshare & Instagram prove content need to be findable, shareable & embeddabe.
 They ensure your content gets found independent of you (they are all destination sites - people go there to find content).
-If you ignore these platform your blog is operating in a vaccuum
+If you ignore these platform your blog is operating in a vaccuum.

 Making lists together is more fun & more productive.
 Begin lists with just a few items; an imperfect list, then ask for help to enhance the list.
 It's a never ending task, that your community can embrace & drive.
-Working alone on lists is just 1.0
+Working alone on lists is just 1.0.

 Your job is to source & seed list ideas.
 Ask questions in the form of lists.
 Why is talk radio engaging?
 Because the audience plays an active role by answering questions.
 Listly's paradigm emulates talk radio.